evmcnb/quartz/content/full/Thyroid Exam.md

 #### Auscultation

 <span style="color:#ff0000">Auscultate each lobe</span> of the gland for a bruit using the bell of the stethoscope.
-A <span style="color:#00b0f0">bruit indicates increased vascularity</span> a/w [[Grave's disease]]
+A <span style="color:#00b0f0">bruit indicates increased vascularity</span> a/w [[Full/Grave's disease]]

 ## Further tests

 #### Reflexes

-Used to screen for hyporeflexia in [[Hypothyroidism]].
+Used to screen for hyporeflexia in [[Full/Hypothyroidism]].
 Only need to assess for one so probably do knee jerk as its the easiest to get

 #### Complications to watch out for

-**Pretibial myxoedema** - diffuse mucinosis which presents as waxy discoloured induration of the skin as a rare complication of [[Grave's disease]]
+**Pretibial myxoedema** - diffuse mucinosis which presents as waxy discoloured induration of the skin as a rare complication of [[Full/Grave's disease]]

 ![[z_attachments/Pasted image 20230924182318.png|283]]

-**Proximal myopathy** - potential complication of both multinodular goitre and [[Grave's disease]].
+**Proximal myopathy** - potential complication of both multinodular goitre and [[Full/Grave's disease]].
 Patients develop wasting of proximal musculature.
 To screen ask the patient to stand from a sitting position with their arms crossed.

 ## To Complete the Exam